EspressoSystems/cape/README.md

 ## CAP protocol specification

-A formal specification of the Configurable Asset Policy protocol can be found at [`./doc/cap-specification.pdf`](./doc/cap-specification.pdf)
+A formal specification of the Configurable Asset Policy protocol can be found at [our CAP github repo](https://github.com/EspressoSystems/cap/blob/main/cap-specification.pdf)

 ## CAPE Contract specification